2018 Alabama Attorney General election

 The 2018 Alabama Attorney General election took place on November 6, 2018, to elect the attorney general of Alabama.
 Incumbent attorney general Steve Marshall, who was appointed by former Governor Robert J. Bentley defeated the Democratic candidate, Joseph Siegelman, the son of former Governor Don Siegelman.

 Democratic primary

 Attorney Joseph Siegelman, son of former governor Don Siegelman, was the nominee of the Democratic Party.

 Chris Christie ran for attorney general on the Democratic ballot.
-Christie had been a trial lawyer at Bradley Arant Boult Cummings for 30 years.
+He had been a trial lawyer at Bradley Arant Boult Cummings for 30 years.